Will Marriage to a U.S. Citizen "Waive" Your Unlawful Stay?

-If you have unlawfully stayed in the U.S. after the expiration of your permitted stay under a visa, or you otherwise entered and remained in the U.S. illegally, you might think that marriage to a U.S. citizen will automatically waive your unlawful stay (which, if it lasted more than 180 days, can make you inadmissible) and allow you to go forward with a green card application regardless.
-In fact, there is no such automatic waiver.
+If you have unlawfully stayed in the U.S. after the expiration of your permitted stay under a visa, or you otherwise entered and remained in the U.S. illegally, you might think that marriage to a U.S. citizen or some other family relationship, or perhaps a diversity lottery win, will wipe out the legal significance of your unlawful stay (which, if it lasted more than 180 days, can make you inadmissible) allowing you to apply for a green card.
+In fact, no such automatic waiver exists.

 Adjusting One's Immigration Status Avoids the Need For Leaving and Reentering the United States

-Adjustment of status is a process by which a foreign citizen who has married a U.S. citizen can become a permanent resident of the U.S. without leaving the country.
+Adjustment of status is a process by which a foreign citizen can become a permanent resident of the U.S. without leaving the country.
 And that's an excellent thing, because it's only after leaving the U.S. that someone becomes subject to inadmissibility based on unlawful presence.

 Normally, however, adjustment of status is available only for foreign citizens who entered the U.S. legally; that is, using a visa, on the Visa Waiver Program, or by similar means.